curv3d/curv/docs/v-rep/Volume_Data.rst

 * They can consume a lot of memory.
 * They don't reproduce details finer than the grid resolution.
   Sharp features are rounded off (due to trilinear interpolation).

+There is a neat trick for encoding sharp features using 2D distance grids.
+You analyze a finite shape and extract usually 2-4 2D shapes that, when intersected together, reproduce the original shape and preserve sharp vertices.
+This is a fast, high quality technique for rendering fonts on a GPU.
+But it's probably a lot more difficult to implement this technique in 3D.

 Most alternatives to voxel grids are tree structured.